-The Temporary Payroll Tax Cut Continuation Act of 2011(P.L.
-112-78) was funded by an increase of ten basis points in the GSEs' guarantee fees (referred to as "the incremental fees") which began in April 2012 and is effective through October 1, 2021.
-The incremental fees are to be remitted to Treasury and not retained by the GSEs and, thus, do not affect the profitability of the GSEs.
-For fiscal years 2018 and 2017, the GSEs remitted to Treasury the incremental fees totaling \$3.6 billion and \$3.2 billion, respectively.
+The Temporary Payroll Tax Cut Continuation Act of 2011 (P.L.
+112-78) was funded by an increase of ten basis points in the GSEs' guarantee fees (referred to as "the incremental fees") which began in April 2012 and is effective through September 30, 2021.
+The incremental fees are remitted to Treasury and not retained by the GSEs and, thus, do not affect the profitability of the GSEs.
+For fiscal years 2019 and 2018, the GSEs remitted to Treasury the incremental fees totaling \$3.9 billion and \$3.6 billion, respectively.

-As of September 30, 2018, and 2017, GSEs investments consisted of the following:
+As of September 30, 2019, and 2018, GSEs investments consisted of the following: